paulmenzel/von_null_bis_grafik_in_5_sekunden/linuxboot_and_booting_fast.md

 1. Systems get faster, but still take some time
 1. Differentiate between firmware and OS
-1. Suspend to RAM is bad, and just a workaround
+1. Suspend to RAM is bad, and just a workaround (and adds unneded complexity)
 1. If you want to keep the state, use suspend to disk.
 1. How many power plants could be shut down?
 1. Customers should request fast boot times.
 1. Chromebooks and -boxes have boot time requirements.
+1. Even on servers, so you can just reboot with a downtime less than the TCP time-out.

 ## Past efforts